sasasim/redux-boilerplate/README.md

   There are two reasons: the component will have a name in `react` devtools, and it's much easier to add proptypes later even when the component does not currently accept any props

-3. Always specify PropTypes and be as specific as possible, therefore using of `PropTypes.object` or `PropTypes.array` is banned, use `PropTypes.shape` and `PropTypes.arrayOf` instead
+3. Always specify PropTypes and be as specific as possible, therefore using of `PropTypes.array` is banned, use `PropTypes.shape` (wherever possible instead of `PropTypes.object`) and `PropTypes.arrayOf` instead

 4. Keep in mind that 99% of your props are `required` so don't forget to define them as `isRequired` in the definition